catalyst/moodle-tool_objectfs/TAGGING.md

 Note object tags are different from object metadata.

 Object metadata is immutable, and attached to the object on upload.
 With metadata, if you wish to update it (for example during a migration, or the sources changed), you have to copy the object with the new metadata, and delete the old object.
-This is problematic, since deletion is optional in objectfs.
+This is not ideal, since deletion is optional in objectfs.

 Object tags are more suitable, since their permissions can be managed separately (e.g. a client can be allowed to modify tags, but not delete objects).